1wheel/roadtolarissa/source/_posts/2017-09-02-hurricane-how-to.md

   ...
 ```

-Canvas is a lower level abstraction than SVG: it can easily draw 20,000 shapes, but there's no general purpose transition functional available.
+Canvas is a lower level abstraction than SVG: it can easily draw 20,000 shapes, but there's no general purpose `.transition` function.
 To animate the rainfall on the 26th of August, I made an array of the hourly timestamps on that day and and looped over it at 5 frames per second.

 ```javascript
   var times = d3.range(24).map(d => 't26' + d3.format('02')(d))